Here Where You Are Standing at The Modernist

 Here Where You Are Standing brings together a body of acrylic landscapes by Salford-based artist Peter James Houghton, shaped by themes of societal decline, hiraeth and human isolation in the post-information age.

 The focus is on buildings that once served thriving working-class communities but now stand neglected – bruised by the elements and scarred by generations of wear.
 These are places caught between use and erasure, rendered in scenes of near-total stillness.
-Condemned post-war housing, vacant shopping precincts and fading seaside resorts are rendered in stark stillness, pointing to both a crumbling past and a a precarious future.
+Condemned post-war housing, vacant shopping precincts and fading seaside resorts point to both a crumbling past and a precarious future.

 This isn’t abstract territory for Houghton.
 Raised in Lancashire, he witnessed the slow unravelling of working-class towns and explored abandoned cotton mills and factories along the Leeds-Liverpool Canal.
 That early fascination with derelict landscapes and psychogeography sharpened after moving to Salford two decades ago, as waves of regeneration transformed large parts of the city.
 The work is driven by an impulse to record places in their current state, before they are flattened into what he describes as “a mere ghostly footprint”.